frederatic/DistanceCOVIDSentiment/README.md

 Twitter does not allow the sharing of data, thus only IDs can be shared. *Final_Tweet_IDs.csv* contains the full list of tweets the final study ended up with after all the steps.
 The IDs can be hydrated either using Twarc in Python or DocNow's [Hydrator tool](https://github.com/DocNow/hydrator).
 Remaining files are data needed for the different pieces of code to run.

 The code in this repository can then be run in turn on the acquired Twitter data to obtain the needed variables for analysis.
 Note that the code has been streamlined and turned into generic functions so they can also be used for other studies.

+For more details, you can read the full paper once released.